vivekgangdhar11/rating-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Future Improvements

+- Implement unit and integration tests for backend and frontend
+- Add password reset and account recovery feature
+- Containerize the application with Docker for easier deployment
+- Set up CI/CD pipeline for automated testing and deployment

 ## License